robinhood/faust/docs/introduction.rst

     Some ideas based on the events mentioned above:

-    - Send email when an order is dispatches.
+    - Send email when an order is dispatched.

     - Find orders created with no corresponding dispatch event for more than three consecutive days.